michielbdejong/solid-app-kit/README.md

 Previously there were several ways to test https-based systems on localhost, but in the last few years, browsers have tightened that up a lot, meaning you want to steer clear of using 'localhost' or '127.0.0.1' as the hostname.
+Even if you use something like `chrome://flags/#allow-insecure-localhost` to make https://localhost work in your browser, the Solid IDP that's built into Solid App Kit would reject its own localhost domain name as a redirect URI.

-You can use a domain name which you point to 127.0.0.1 in your /etc/hosts.
+So instead, you can use a domain name which you point to 127.0.0.1 in your /etc/hosts.
 I personally like to use https://lolcathost.de/ which is a domain name that exists but is pointed to 127.0.0.1 in DNS.
 Long story short, you'll need to generate a CA root certificate, and import it into your browser, then sign a cert for the